Restricted areas from mining

 Article available in:

-We need a truly green and just energy transition.
-To prevent further damage, some places on earth must be declared off-limits for mining - in all circumstances.
+To prevent it, some places on earth must be declared off-limits for mining under any circumstances.

-The argument for Restricted Areas from mining – and the criteria for determining these places - are laid out in detail in this discussion paper developed by Rainforest Foundation Norway, Mighty Earth, Greenpeace International and Fern.
-It is accompanied by a Global Restricted Areas Map defined by Greenpeace International to identify areas with high ecological, natural and social values that should be off-limits to extractive activities such as transition mineral mining.
-This will help limit global average temperature rise to no more than 1.5-degree Celsius, while also respecting other crucial interconnected planetary boundaries and the rights of Indigenous Peoples and local communities.
+This argument – and the criteria for determining these places – are laid out in detail in this discussion paper developed by Rainforest Foundation Norway, Mighty Earth, Greenpeace International and Fern.
+It is accompanied by a global Restricted Areas Map for transition minerals mining defined by Greenpeace International to identify areas with high ecological, natural and social values that should be off-limits to extractive activities such as transition mineral mining, in order to move the Earth's trajectory to one that limits global average temperature rise to no more than 1.5-degree Celsius while also respecting other crucial interconnected planetary boundaries as well as the rights of Indigenous Peoples and Local Communities.

 Categories: Reports, Critical minerals